-Before agreeing to act as a director, officer, consultant or advisor for any other business organization, you should notify your immediate supervisor.
+Before agreeing to act as a director, officer, consultant or advisor for any other business organization, one should notify his or her immediate supervisor.
 Directors should disclose all new directorships or potential directorships to the Chairman of the Nominating and Retribution Committee.

-H. Fair Dealing
+H. Fair and Equal Business Dealings